 Apply to attend Academic Conference held at UT Knoxville-includes a trip to Dollywood-focus on your 4-H project (limited projects).
 Application is on the TN 4-H Website plus attach your project profile (Form 305A) to WIN the trip!
-The conference will be June 11-14, 2019.
+The conference will be June 10-13, 2025.
 Academic Conference is for 6th-8th grades.
 The deadline to apply is March 1.

 4-H Target SMART Camp is for youth who are enrolled in grades 5-12.

-From July 2019, camp is located at the W.P.
+Camp is located at the W.P.
 Ridley 4-H Center in Columbia, TN, campers learn appropriate skills to succeed in a variety of shooting sports such as archery, rifle, shotgun use, muzzle loading, and outdoor skills.
 Programs emphasize safety and responsible use of firearms.
 Campers should receive prior training before attending this camp.
+The camp will be held in the summer 2025.